 As I reported last year, on January 10, 2017, police pulled over Zhimin Peng when he was speeding while driving through Boone County in central Missouri.
-Peng explained to police that he was on a road trip from Chicago to San Francisco with his friend, Ting Wei Huang.
+The man explained to police that he was on a road trip from Chicago to San Francisco with his friend, Ting Wei Huang.
 On inspecting the vehicle, police officers found $627,000 in cash in several duffle bags.
-Peng said his friend Lu Li had lent him the money to buy a house.
+The man said his friend who claimed the money had lent him the money to buy a house.

 Once the cash was discovered, a K-9 unit arrived, and the dog detected narcotics on the bags.
 No illegal drugs were found during the traffic stop.
 The car was towed, and the cash seized.
-Peng was issued a ticket for driving 94 mph in a 70-mph zone; the ticket was later dismissed.
-Neither Peng nor Huang were charged with any crime.
+The man was issued a ticket for driving 94 mph in a 70-mph zone; the ticket was later dismissed.
+Neither the man nor his friend were charged with any crime.

 Police attempted to seize the money using civil asset forfeiture, a legal process whereby law enforcement agencies may take possession of an individual’s property if it is suspected of being involved in a crime.
 In many states, a criminal conviction is not required for property to be seized.
 In Missouri, however, asset forfeiture is not allowed without an accompanying criminal conviction or guilty plea.

 To get around this restriction, Missouri law enforcement partners with federal agencies using a procedure known as “equitable sharing.”
 This allows the state’s law enforcement agencies to circumvent local restrictions on forfeitures and carry them out without a criminal conviction or even criminal charges.
 Local law enforcement receives 80 percent of the proceeds of equitable sharing forfeitures with the rest being retained by the feds.